 Education as a Human Right/Student Debt Forgiveness

 As someone who has lived and studied abroad, Lauren has experienced and appreciated the high quality tuition-free universities available in other countries.
 Lauren supports Bernie Sanders’ plan to make college free and to forgive all student debt.
+She also believes that everyone who has paid their student debt should receive a credit for what they have paid so they can invest their money in their futures and families.
 Lauren believes that education is a human right, and that nobody should be burdened financially for the rest of their life for wanting to learn.